open-feature/spec/specification/sections/05-events.md

 > The `event details` **MUST** contain the `client name` associated with the event.

-The `client name` indicates the client/provider with which the event is associated.
+The `client name` indicates the client/provider pair with which the event is associated.
-This is particularly relevant for `event handler functions` which are attached to the `API`, not a particular client.
+This is especially relevant for event handlers which are attached to the `API`, not a particular client.

 #### Requirement 5.2.4

-> The `event handler` function **MUST** accept a `event details` parameter.
+> The `handler function` **MUST** accept a `event details` parameter.

 see: [`event details`](../types.md#event-details)

 #### Requirement 5.2.5

-> If a `handler functions` terminates abnormally, other event handlers **MUST** run.
+> If a `handler function` terminates abnormally, other `handler functions` **MUST** run.

 #### Requirement 5.2.6

 > Event handlers **MUST** persist across `provider` changes.

+If a provider is changed, existing event handlers will still fire.
-Behavior of event handlers should be independent of the order of handler addition and provider configuration.
+This means that the order of provider configuration and event handler addition is independent.

 #### Requirement 5.2.7